AndrasKovacs/smalltt/README.md

 For example, trying to solve `?0` with `λ x. ?0 x` fails because `?0` occurs rigidly in the solution.
 So in case of solution failure, we just retry with full eta expansion.
 Such failure seems to be very rare in practice, so we almost always get the eta-short solutions.
-TODO link
+[This is the place](src/Unification.hs#L386) where we retry after a failed eta-short solution.

 Furthermore, we do additional eta-contraction in pattern unification.
 We try to contract meta spines, for example `?0 x y z = ?1 x y z` is contracted to `?0 = ?1`.
 This is also used in Coq.
 We have to be careful though not to change pattern conditions by contraction, e.g. not remove non-linear bound vars by contraction.
-TODO link.

 Eta-short solutions are also important for preserving top-level unfoldings.
 For example, assume a function `f : Nat → Nat` defined as a lambda `λ x. t`, where